Statesman (automobile): HZ

-In November 1977, General Motors-Holden's introduced the Statesman HZ, which involved a minor cosmetic facelift.
-However, it had a significant engineering upgrade, along with the rest of the GMH range, involving the adoption of Radial Tuned Suspension, giving the Statesman better handling.
+In November 1977, Holden introduced the Statesman HZ, which involved a minor cosmetic facelift.
+However, it had a significant engineering upgrade, along with the rest of the Holden range, involving the adoption of Radial Tuned Suspension, giving the Statesman better handling.
 4-wheel disc brakes were now fitted to all Statesman models.

-The previous Director of GMH Engineering, George Roberts had insisted that the Statesman have a high standard of ride comfort (at the expense of ultimate roadholding).
+The previous Director of Holden Engineering, George Roberts had insisted that the Statesman have a high standard of ride comfort (at the expense of ultimate roadholding).
 (Roberts previously had been the Chief Engineer of the GM Cadillac Division).
 Prior to HZ, the Statesman's Cadillac style of ride was not to everyone's taste.

 The Statesman de Ville and Caprice were supplemented in 1979 by an intermediate model – the SL/E, which was launched with a different "eggcrate" grille.

 WB

 The final series to be marketed under the Statesman marque was the Statesman WB.
 Released in May 1980, the WB series was offered in Statesman De Ville and Statesman Caprice models.
-As with previous Statesmans, GMH did not use the Holden name in the badging or the official sales literature.
+As with previous Statesmans, the Holden name was not used in the badging or the official sales literature.
 The WB had a six-light body, with a longer, squared-off roofline.
-The design was by GMH's Chief Stylist, Leo Pruneau.
-The styling of the WB Statesman was a compromise between achieving a fresh appearance and minimising the cost of redesign, by using panels from the ancient HZ model.
+The design was by Chief Stylist, Leo Pruneau.
+The styling of the WB Statesman was a compromise between achieving a fresh appearance and minimising the cost of redesign, by using panels from the existing base HZ model.
 Production comprised 5,450 De Villes and 3,055 Caprices.

 WB Series II models were released in September 1983 with fundamentally cosmetic changes, except for the introduction of a front bench seat (six-passenger) option for De Ville buyers.
-In late 1984 General Motors-Holden's announced that it intended to vacate the big-car market to concentrate on production of luxury versions of the Holden Commodore.
+In 1985 Holden announced that it intended to vacate the big-car market to concentrate on production of luxury versions of the Holden Commodore.
 Series II production comprised 4,269 De Villes and 1,153 Caprices.

-In addition to the Statesman WB, a range of Holden WB passenger vehicles were prototyped along the lines of pre-existing HZ series vehicles, but only the commercial models (ute, panel van and cab-chassis "One Tonner") actually went into production from 1980 through 1984.
+In addition to the Statesman WB, a range of Holden WB passenger vehicles were prototyped along the lines of pre-existing HZ series vehicles, but only the commercial models (ute, panel van and cab-chassis "One Tonner") actually went into production from 1980 through 1985.